 FROM THE MAGAZINE SHELF is an occasional feature of the FOUNTAINDALE LIBRARY REFERENCE BLOG.
 Postings will highlight titles that you might find of interest, but haven’t picked up to read and explore.
-In addition to the titles that are in the Magazine Area on the 2nd Floor of our library, postings will also includes titles from RBdigital Magazines, formerly Zinio, the library’s digital magazine collection.
+In addition to the titles that are in the Magazine Area on the 2nd Floor of our library, postings will also include titles from RBdigital Magazines, formerly Zinio, the library’s digital magazine collection.

 I was paging through the August 2017 issue of SKY & TELESCOPE magazine earlier this month and was intrigued by the mention of a new stamp, about the solar eclipse, that was issued on June 20, 2017 by the United States Postal Service.
 According to the USPS, “On August 21, 2017, tens of millions of people in the United States will have an opportunity to view a total eclipse of the Sun.
 A total solar eclipse was last seen on the U.S. mainland in 1979, but only in the Northwest.
 The eclipse this summer will sweep a narrow path across the entire country—the first time this has happened since 1918.
 The U.S. Postal Service® anticipates this rare event with a stamp celebrating the majesty of solar eclipses.”
 The features about the stamp that I found so interesting were explained on the USPS website, on the page that talked about the Total Eclipse of the Sun Forever Stamp: and the unique use of thermochromic ink in the stamp’s printing.
 According to the USPS, the ink “reacts to the heat of your touch.
 Placing your finger over the black disc on the stamp causes the ink to change from black to clear to reveal an underlying image of the moon.
 The image reverts back to the black disc once it cools.
 The back of the stamp pane shows a map of the eclipse path.”